intel/FPGA-Devcloud/main/Devcloud_Access_Instructions/README.md

 ## 7.0 Transferring Files to and from the Devcloud

-**There are three different ways to Transfer Files to and from the Devcloud:**
+**There are four different ways to Transfer Files to and from the Devcloud:**

 1. [From/To a Local PC to/from DevCloud Server in X2Go Terminal (7.1)](#71-transferring-files-to-and-from-the-devcloud-with-scp)

 2. [MobaXterm User Session (7.2)](#72-using-mobaxterm-to-transfer-files)

 3. [WinSCP Application (7.3)](#73-using-winscp-to-transfer-files)

 4. [MobaXterm Command Line to Transfer URLs (7.4)](#74-using-mobaxterm-command-line to-transfer-urls-github)

 ### 7.1 Transferring Files to and from the Devcloud with SCP